mittwald/goharbor-client/README.md

 ```

 ## Documentation
-For more specific documentation, please refer to the [godoc](https://pkg.go.dev/github.com/mittwald/goharbor-client) of this library
+For more specific documentation, please refer to the [godoc](https://pkg.go.dev/github.com/mittwald/goharbor-client) of this library.